sae2018/your-next-holiday-desination/README.md

 ## Credits
 Thanks for their help when I got stuck go to the Code Institute Tutor Team and to my mentor who went through my work before submission.
 I would also like to thank the websites whose resources I used both when I was stuck and for website functionality, as listed in the [## Technologies Used](#technologies-used) section above.

 ### Content
-- The 'About Us' text for the footer was copied from the [Wikipedia article The Monkees](https://en.wikipedia.org/wiki/The_Monkees)
+- All content has been written by myself

 ### Media
-- The photos, videos and audio used in this site were obtained from the resources section for the project.
-In order to use the images of new material on the homepage I sought permission from The Monkees official website, but as at today 11/10/18 I have not yet heard whether I have permission to use these images or not, and therefore have a placeholder image to show where they would go.
+- The photos used in this site were obtained from [Google Images](images.google.com).
+In order to use the images for this project I used the filters on the page to only display images that were suitable for use with this project.

 ### Acknowledgements